Year 1

 Year 1 Handwriting

 As a school we follow the Little Wandle Letters and Sounds Revised Scheme.
 For handwriting, we use the Little Wandle letter formation rhymes to help support our children with letter formation.
-Please see the below guidance for support.
+Please see the guidance below for support.